UCL-CCS/EasyVVUQ/docs/source/old/workflow_changes.rst

     24     24  0.953090  0.953090  0.953090  0.953090  1.906180

 It has two input variables ``x1`` and ``x2`` and one vector valued qoi (quantity of interest) `g` with three elements.
 Any scalar is treated as a vector with one element.
-This is mainly of interest for people developing analysis classes but probably useful to know to users too.
-If you want to access the columns of the qoi you can do so (assuming ``df`` is collation result) ``df[g]`` would return a data frame with the three columns that make up ``g``.
+This is mainly of interest to people developing analysis classes but is probably useful to know to users too.
+If you want to access the columns of the qoi you can do so (assuming ``df`` is the collation result) ``df[g]`` would return a data frame with the three columns that make up ``g``.
 You can also call ``df[g, 1]`` to get a particular element.
-In which case it will return a corresponding column (second one in this case).
+In this case, it will return a corresponding column (second one in this case).

 Decoders Must Return Dictionaries